-The Government has proposed adding ‘the management of significant risks from natural hazards’ to section 6 of the RMA as a matter of national importance.
-The proposed addition is part of the Resource Legislation Amendment Bill [Legislation website].
+The management of significant risks from natural hazards is listed in section 6 of the RMA [New Zealand Legislation website] as a matter of national importance.

 For a planning topic on natural hazards management see Natural hazards [Quality Planning website].

 - Planning for development of land on or close to active faults

 - Guidance for local government on preparing for climate change